-The ERB is an independent statutory body established in 1992 under the Employees Retraining Ordinance.
-The ERB co-ordinates, funds and monitors training courses and services that are market driven and employment-oriented so as to meet the changing needs of the employment market..
-The ERB has appointed about 90 training bodies with around 400 training centres across the territory to provide training courses and services.
-The ERB offers about 700 training courses straddling 28 industries.
+ERB is an independent statutory body established in 1992 under the Employees Retraining Ordinance.
+ERB co-ordinates, funds and monitors training courses and services that are market driven and employment-oriented so as to meet the changing needs of the employment market.
+ERB has appointed about 90 training bodies with around 400 training centres across the territory to provide training courses and services.
+ERB offers about 700 training courses straddling 28 industries.

-The service targets of the ERB are people aged 15 or above with an education attainment of sub-degree or below .
-The ERB endeavours to promote the “Manpower Development Scheme” to foster the sustainable development of trainees, helps them attain recognised qualifications and map out their progression ladder.
+The service targets of ERB are people aged 15 or above with educational attainment at sub-degree level or below .
+ERB endeavours to promote the “Manpower Development Scheme” to foster the sustainable development of trainees, helps them attain recognised qualifications and map out their progression ladder.

-The ERB has established three Service Centres in Kowloon East, Kowloon West and Tin Shui Wai.
+ERB has established two Service Centres in Kwun Tong and Tin Shui Wai.
 Operating on a district basis, the ERB Service Centres offer timely and diversified self-help and support services, as well as information on courses organised in the respective district, to people with training and employment needs.
-The ERB has set up 10 ERB Service Spots on a pilot basis in Kwai Tsing and Tsuen Wan in collaboration with social service organisations.
+ERB has also set up 10 ERB Service Spots in Kwai Tsing and Tsuen Wan , and 12 ERB Service Spots in Kowloon West respectively in collaboration with social service organisations.
 They provide enquiry and enrolment services for ERB courses, organise industry seminars and taster courses, and assist members of the public to register for ERB training consultancy service.
 Staff of the operator will be presented at each ERB Service Spot on a regular basis to provide personal assistance.